Mikhail-Vaganov/gsoc-2018-blog/_posts/2018-06-11-liquid-argon.markdown

 ---
 layout: post
-title:  "From moving planets to liquid argon"
+title:  "From dancing stars to liquid argon"
 date:   2018-06-11 04:17:00 +0500
 ---